mingliu815/dataviz-project-proposal/README.md

 ## Open Questions

 * I am not sure how to deal with the map.
 I found a MA state map and was able to successfully show it up, but I was not sure how to color it, or put circles on it using data from here.
 I tried to play with sample code of adding circles of population on world map, but failed as I was not sure how to customize it based on my needs, especially there is no projection thing for the state map, I think..?
-Also there are many states don't have any data, and I was not sure how to deal with these missings on the map.
+* Also there are many states don't have any data, as the map is for the whole state while I only have data about Greater Boston area.
+I was not sure how to deal with these missings on the map.
 * I haven't figure out a best way to visualize relations between restaurants ratings vs. review counts (question 4).
 I did a [scatter plot](https://vizhub.com/mingliu815/7146aad892d64c95844fa6d889cf78df) before while I don't think that really makes sense.